Ryan-Romig/custom-lyraT-basic-test-firmware/README.md

 ```

 If the above error occurs, please flash `/tools/audio-esp.bin` to the `flashTone` partition of `partition_flash_tone.csv` as described in Section [Build and Flash](#build-and-flash).

-## Technical Support and Feedback
-Please use the following feedback channels:

-* For technical queries, go to the [esp32.com](https://esp32.com/viewforum.php?f=20) forum
-* For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-adf/issues)

-We will get back to you as soon as possible.